 After discussing these specifics, interviewers often ask: "If you were building a new Angular application today, what patterns would you establish from day one?"

-This is your chance to show architectural thinking:
+This question reveals your architectural thinking:

 "I'd establish these patterns: